aquasecurity/traceeshark/README.md

 ### Live capture

-Currently live capture can only be done locally, which means only Linux is supported.

 Tracee live capture is implemented as an external capture program ("extcap" in Wireshark terminology).
 It is listed as "Tracee: capture" together with regular network interfaces on the main screen.
 It has a settings icon next to it which allows managing Tracee's options before starting the capture.

 #### Preset system